Jim Harbaugh passes on encounter with Big Ten commissioner at trophy presentation

 The biggest intrigue entering the Big Ten championship game in Indianapolis wasn't whether Michigan football would win − it did, 26-0 − but it was surrounding the trophy presentation.

-Big Ten commissioner Tony Petitti would normal hand the silver football-shaped trophy to the head coach of the winning team.
+Big Ten commissioner Tony Petitti would normally hand the silver football-shaped trophy to the head coach of the winning team.

-BOOK IT: Celebrate Michigan football's historic Big Ten three-peat with a special book offer!

 "To present tonight's championship trophy, Coach Harbaugh wanted it to go to Zak Zinter.
 So the commissioner of the Big Ten, Tony Petitti, the trophy, to 65, Zak Zinter," Klatt said.